digital Footprint

 Part Two: Collecting Your Data: Homework

-Think about the Footprint image you just created in Part One on the “Your Footprint page.”
-In the image, you identified the top 10 online sites you visit the most.
+Think about the Footprint image you created in Part One on the “Your Footprint page.”
+You identified the top 10 online sites you visit the most in the footprint image.
 In this activity, you will collect data on how you use your screen time.

-Step 1: Print out page 2 of the log to carry and complete, or download it to a device you carry, so that you can track your screen time and type of use.
+Step 2.
+Print out page two of the log to carry and complete, or download it to a device you carry, so that you can track your screen time and type of use.
 Write in the number of minutes you spend on each activity during a day for seven days.

-Step 1: Once your media use is totaled, visit this Create a Graph site to graph your data.
-Use this 5.Q1 Your Data Graphing Tips (PDF) as a guide for creating your first graph of the data (example of a completed bar graph below).
+Step 1.
+Once your media use is totaled, visit this Create a Graph site to graph your data.
+Use this 5.Q1 Your Data Graphing Tips (PDF) as a guide for creating your first graph of the data (an example of a completed bar graph is below).

-Step 3: Compare two types of Graphs: Return to the Design Tab, select the Line Graph (select OK from the pop-up), and Preview and print as done previously as PDF, image, or screenshot.
+Step 3.
+Compare two types of Graphs: Return to the Design Tab, select the Line Graph (select OK from the pop-up), and Preview and print as done previously as a PDF, image, or screenshot.
 Which type of graph do you feel represents your data best?

-- Are there some concerns you have about the impact of screen time on your life such as: school work, amount of sleep, health, social interactions with family or others)?
+• Are there any concerns you have about the impact of screen time on your life, such as school work, sleep, health, social interactions with family, or others?

-- Do your screen time activities and Digital Footprint align with the identity you want others to see and the kind of person you are?
+• Do your screen time activities and Digital Footprint align with the identity you want others to see and who you are?

 MITECS Michigan Integrated Technology Competencies for Students, and